Cartrigger/QCXRSupport/README.md

 🔄 Huge Declutter

-#### QCXR bot is in and used in the QuestCraft Server and is not always up to date to this github repo, it may be an older commit.
+#### QCXR bot is used in the QuestCraft Server and is not always up to date with this github repo, it may be an older commit.